quasarframework/quasar-framework.org/source/components/infinite-scroll.md

   // index - called for nth time
   // done - Function to call when you made all necessary updates.
   //        DO NOT forget to call it otherwise your loading message
-  //        will continue to be displayed
+  //        will continue to be displayed.
+Has optional boolean
+  //        parameter that invokes stop() when true

   // make some Ajax call then call done()
 }